KDE/digikam-doc/image_editor/effects_tools.rst

     - **Cylinder Vertical**: warps the photograph around a vertical cylinder.

-    - **Cylinder H/V**: warps the photograph around a 2 cylinders, vertical and horizontal.
+    - **Cylinder H/V**: warps the photograph around 2 cylinders, one vertical and one horizontal.

-    - **Caricature**: distorts photograph with 'Fish Eyes' effect inverted.
+    - **Caricature**: distorts photograph with an inverted 'Fish Eyes' effect.

     - **Multiple Corners**: splits the photograph like a multiple corners pattern.